Why You Should Start Building Your Email List Now

-Why?
-Because they neglect the single-most important element to building a tribe.
-They forsake one simple, but essential online marketing asset.
+Because they neglect the single most important element to building a tribe.
+They forsake one simple, but essential marketing asset: the email list.

-I was talking to my publisher the other day about marketing strategies for my upcoming book, and do you know what the first question they asked me was?
+I was talking to my publisher the other day about marketing strategies for my next book, and do you know the first question they asked?

 It’s all about the list.

-As someone recently pointed out, if email is dead, why does every major social network ask for your email address before you can create an account?
+If email is dead, then why does every major social network ask for an email address before you can create an account?
 Why do most people, despite what productivity experts say, still check email first thing in the morning?

 Because email is still the most powerful way to communicate online.

 Every day, people check their inboxes (often multiple times per day).
-They sit in front of their screen, glued to Outlook or Gmail, refreshing until they get that gratification of knowing someone else in the world cares about them..
+They sit in front of a screen, glued to Outlook or Gmail, refreshing until they get that gratification of knowing someone else in the world cares about them..

 No, email is not dead.
 It is very much alive.
-It’s almost as old as the Internet itself.
-And in spite of fads and bogus predictions, it continues to stick around and outlast the fads.
+And being almost as old as the Internet itself, it’s not going away anytime soon.

-I get more “mileage” out of my newsletter than any other platform I have — including my blog.
-Whenever I send an email to my list, I get hundreds of replies — far more engagement than on any given blog post.
+As a writer, I get more “mileage” out of my newsletter than any other platform I have — including this blog.

 - Email is personal.
 It’s casual and friendly — a great way to build trust with people.